-Corporate governance provides the framework within which the Board forms decisions and develops businesses.
-The Board focuses on creating long-term sustainable growth for Shareholders and delivering long-term values to all stakeholders.
-The well-established corporate governance structure of the Group allows us to have a better understanding of, evaluate and manage, risks and opportunities, including ESG risks and opportunities.
+The Group has developed a comprehensive ESG framework to incorporate ESG management into its operational and decision-making processes.
+The Board focuses on creating sustainable and responsible growth within the Group's business and operations while delivering shared values to all stakeholders.
+The well-established corporate governance structure of the Group enables us to effectively understand, evaluate and manage any risks and opportunities, including those related to ESG and climate factors.